Skip to content

 # 2. Audit the corpus to see the impact:

-koryph plan audit --project myproject
+koryph plan --project myproject

 # 3. File labeling tasks for beads with domain:unknown, or split conflicting beads.